 Borrowing to invest

-Evans says that like everything within an SMSF, a property should be looked at objectively in terms of whether or not it represents a good investment in the first place, with particular consideration given to timeframe.
+Evans says that like everything within an SMSF, it must comply with the sole purpose test which states that your fund needs to be maintained for the sole purpose of providing retirement benefits to your members, or to their dependants if a member dies before retirement.
+Therefore buying a property should be looked at objectively in terms of whether or not it represents a good investment in the first place, with particular consideration given to timeframe.

 For this reason, it’s recommended that specialist advice is sought before buying property within an SMSF.

 Two other considerations for SMSFs investing in property are:

 - How the property aligns with the investment strategy of the fund

 - Whether it enables the desired level of diversification within the fund, rather than concentrating risk in one single asset

 “It’s important to look at expected return and how that matches up with what you need to fund retirement expectations,” says Craig Day, Colonial First State’s Executive Manager, Technical Services.

 Day adds that another important consideration should be the ages of members, given the impact on cashflow that ongoing property costs can represent.